PadillaBraulio/ssmcli/README.md

 # ssmcli

-This cli helps you to manage your parameters on parameter store AWS.
+This cli helps you to manage your environments variables, that are stored on SSM parameter store.

 ## Getting Started